swimmingly/swimmingly.github.io/_pages/other/overview.md

 Small and set apart, a centralized state is a single point of attack on an entire population.
 Psychopathic and increasingly bold collectivists take advantage of it.
 The centralized design causes corruption, conspiracy, tyranny.

+We must begin to conceive that there could be another kind of state.

 ### solution

 To solve this problem, we need: